DeoMiche/-2024-IntegrationTask/README.md

 # -2024-IntegrationTask

-The repository contains data and code to replicate the results from Deodato M, Melcher D. Continuous temporal integration in the human visual system.
+The repository contains data and code to replicate the results from:
+Deodato M, Melcher D. Continuous temporal integration in the human visual system.
 J Vis.
 2024 Dec 2;24(13):5. doi: 10.1167/jov.24.13.5.